Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/groups.md

 After these steps, the selected Group will be updeted.

 ## Delete Group
-To delete a Group, do the following:
+To delete the Group, do the following:
 - identify the unnecessary Group on the *Groups page*;
 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Group deletion on the next opened *Confirmation window*.